asmaloney/gactar/README.md

             | number
 ```

-Here is an example of the file format:
+Here is an example of the amod file format:

 ```
 ==model==